 The AMC shall assume the Sponsorship functions previously held by the Sponsorship and Development Committee prior to the reorganization of the Sponsorship and Development Committee.

 Section 10.
 Publications Committee.
 The Publications Committee (the “PC”) will provide long‐range planning and broad oversight of all publications published under the Society’s name, as approved by the Board.
 The PC will not participate in the day‐to‐day operations of the Society’s publications.
 The PC will work cooperatively with the Finance Committee to manage the finances of the Society’s publications.

 The Publications Committee shall consist of a Chair, the Chairs of the Long‐Range Planning and the Public Information and Publicity committees, and three (3) other members, with one new member appointed each year by the President to replace a current member.
 The Chair shall serve on the Board.
-The committee shall also include the following non‐voting members: Journal Editor, Web Editor, and Newsletter Editor.
+The committee shall also include the following non‐voting members: Journal Editor, Media Officer, and Newsletter Editor.

 The Publications Committee, excluding the non‐voting members, in consultation with the Journal’s Editorial Board shall evaluate and recommend appointment of the Society’s Journal Editor and other publication editors.
 The PC will review and recommend all publication‐related contracts to the Executive Committee, with final approval by the Board.
 Budgets of all publications, including salary agreements of editors and assistants, will be determined in consultation with the Finance Committee and Executive Committee.
 All paid publication personnel will serve three (3) year renewable terms.

 The Publications Committee shall oversee the following subcommittees: